imjasonh/image-scraper/README.md

 sha256:59bf1c3509f33515622619af21ed55bbe26d24913cedbca106468a5fb37a50c3 0 * index.docker.io/library/alpine:3.15 linux/amd64
 ```

-When `:latest` is updated to point to something else, it would presumably also change `:3` and `:3.15` to point to something else, and we'd eventually only be able to tell you were based on `:3.15.0`.
+When `:latest` is updated to point to something else, it might also update `:3` and `:3.15` to point to something else, and if so we'd eventually only be able to tell you were based on `:3.15.0` specifically.

+If `:3.15.0` is also the last `:3.15`, or the last `:3`, then it will always be ambiguous with the other equivalent tags, and no rebuild will be needed.

 So if you were `FROM :latest`, using this index, you'd eventually only be able to upgrade you along the most specific (i.e., slowest moving) matching base image.

 _(This is a good reason not to `FROM :latest`!)_

+(All of the above assumes sane semver tagging.
+I have bad news for you about sane semver tagging...)

+---

 [`cmd/detect`](./cmd/detect) is an early prototype that uses the index to detect possible base images.

 ```
 $ go run ./cmd/detect gcr.io/imjasonh/alpine-with-git
-2022/03/16 10:24:18 possible match at layer 0: index.docker.io/library/alpine:3.14 linux/amd64
-2022/03/16 10:24:18 possible match at layer 0: index.docker.io/library/alpine:3.14.3 linux/amd64
+2022/03/16 10:38:06 possible match at layer 0: index.docker.io/library/alpine:3.14.2 linux/amd64
+2022/03/16 10:38:06 single matching base image found! index.docker.io/library/alpine:3.14.2
 ```

-This image was indeed built using a Dockerfile `FROM alpine:3.14.3`, which as of right now also happens to point to `alpine:3.14`.
+This image was indeed built using a [Dockerfile `FROM alpine:3.14.2`](./Dockerfile)!

+Having detected this, we could attempt to parse the semver tag and find there's a newer `:3.14`/`:3.14.3`, and even a newer `:3`/`:3.15`/`:3.15.0`.
+We could then attempt to rebuild the image on those new bases.